How to Apply

 - Evidence of satisfactory grades in major discipline;

 - Three positive and informed letters of recommendation submitted by persons who are knowledgeable about your potential success both as a graduate student and as a teacher.
 One letter should be from someone who has been your instructor in a college course.
 In the case of Non-Licensure or Professional Licensure applicants, at least one of these letters should be from a person who serves, or has served, in a supervisory capacity to the candidate;

 - For non-licensure: submission of Graduate Record Examination (GRE), MTEL Communication and Literacy, or Miller Analogies scores.
 For all initial licensure programs, we require submission of the communications and literacy portion of the Massachusetts Tests for Educator Licensure (MTEL).
 Passing scores are not required for acceptance; however, they are taken into consideration by the admissions committee.
-For professional licensure, we require submission of your Massachusetts Tests for Educator Licensure (MTEL), and a copy of your license.

 - The completion of a written statement demonstrating writing proficiency and including the following information: